Energinet-DataHub/green-energy-hub/docs/getting-started.md

 ## Setting up a domain

-All domains is created using the same domain template, which means that the following approach to setting up a domain, can be used on all domains in the Green Energy Hub.
+All domains are created using the same domain template, which means that the following approach to setting up a domain, can be used on all domains in the Green Energy Hub.

 ### Prerequisites